Chapter 1 Introduction to GIS

 1.3 What’s in an Acronym?

-GIS is a ubiquitous technology.
-Many of you are taking this course in part because you have seen GIS listed as a “desirable”” or “required” skill in job postings.
-Many of you will think of GIS as a “map making” environment as do many ancillary users of GIS in the workforce.
-While “visualizing” data is an important feature of a GIS, one must not lose sight of what data is being visualized and for what purpose.
-O’Sullivan and Unwin (O’Sullivan and Unwin 2010) use the term accidental geographer to refer to those “whose understanding of geographic science is based on the operations made possible by GIS software”.
-We can expand on this idea and define accidental data analyst as one whose understanding of data and its analysis is limited to the point-and-click environment of popular pieces of software such as spreadsheet environments, statistical packages and GIS software.
-The aggressive marketing of GIS technology has the undesirable effect of placing the technology before purpose and theory.
-This is not unique to GIS, however.
-Such concerns were shared decades ago when personal computers made it easier for researchers and employees to graph non-spatial data as well as perform many statistical procedures.
+O’Sullivan and Unwin (O’Sullivan and Unwin 2010) use the term accidental geographer to describe individuals “whose understanding of geographic science is based on the operations made possible by GIS software”.
+Building on this idea, we introduce the term accidental data analyst–someone whose grasp of data and its analysis is limited to the point-and-click interfaces of popular software such as spreadsheets, statistical packages, and GIS platforms.
+The aggressive marketing of GIS technology has at times, placed technology ahead of purpose and theory.
+This concern is not unique to GIS; similar issues arose decades ago when personal computers made it easier to graph non-spatial data and perform statistical procedures.

 • Graphs from which numbers are to be read off- substitutes for tables.